Anshika005/Slimify/README.md

-Perfect 👍 I’ll **integrate the screenshots section directly into your current README** without altering anything else.
-Here’s the updated version with screenshots added in the right place:

----

 # 📦 Slimify – Image & PDF Compressor

 Slimify is a **full-stack web application** that allows users to **upload, compress, and download** images and PDF files instantly.